 PATCH, and it can also offer

-DELETE.
+DELETE if the resource is deletable.
 A Data resource often has business validation rules on the server to ensure data correctness.

 The Data profile provides the required

-Allow headers.
+allow headers.
 If the resource supports

 PATCH operations, it will include the

-Accept-Patch header with a list of acceptable patch media types.
+accept-patch header with a list of acceptable patch media types.
 The client will need to understand these formats in order to construct a patch document to submit with a modification request.
 Some possible patch media types include application/json-patch+json, application/merge-patch+json, application/xml-patch+xml or application/patch-ops-error+xml.

 A data resource can help clients update the resource state by providing a data schema.
 HTTP has no response headers that would point to the data representation’s schema, but the data resource could respond to schema

-Content-Type requests such as
+content-type requests such as

 application/xml-dtd by returning schema documents.
 XML representations that use XML Schema should declare their